-HIPAA is Not Political
+HIPAA is not political

 Does HIPAA law change when a majority of one party or another leads Congress?
 Or when a Republican is elected President following a Democrat, or vice versa?
 The short answer is “no”.
 The Health Information Portability and Accountability Act (HIPAA) is a bipartisan issue and has gradually been updated to keep pace with changing technology, and strengthened since 1996 when HIPAA was first passed, under leadership of both major political parties.